rezozero/starting-blocks/README.md

 - `data-meta-title` *attribute* will be used to change your new page *title* (`document.title`), it can be used in other cases such as some social network modules which require a clean page-title.

 You’ll find `index.html` and `page1.html` examples files.
-You can even test them by spawning a simple server with `php -S localhost:8888` command (You must have at least *PHP 5.5*).
+You can even test them by spawning a simple server with `npm run serve` command.
-Then go to your favorite browser and type `http://localhost:8888`.
+Then go to your favorite browser and type `http://localhost:8080`.

 ### Router dependencies